How do I find the right flange size?

 Now you have your diameter, add 1-2mm and choose the closest flange size available from your pump brand.
 Use the table above, or google your pump for flange sizes.

-Thankfully, there is help for you.
-The following companies make inserts or separate flanges that you can attach or insert in your pump that better match your size.
+Thankfully, the following companies make inserts or separate flanges that you can attach or insert in your pump that better match your size.

 As with most things pumping, you may need to try out your new size, run through the flange-fit checklist, and then change if you need.